fenbf/cppcon2017_notes/README.md

  * Lambdas are very expressive and still give a lot of power, they might be inlined.
  * Be carefull about memory allocations, use pool of pre allocated objects, delete on other thread
  * Carl advices to use exceptions (but not for the control flow!), they cost zero if they didn't throw.
- * Multithreading is usually avoided for low latency code, the hot path
+ * Multithreading is usually avoided for low latency code, the hot path.
+They even disable all other cores and use just one.
  * Use data wisely, if you read something from the memory, use full cache lines
  * There's a comparision of various hash map approaches
  * in order to keep the cache hot, they might run simulations and only from time to time do the actual trade/response.